Winner-ai-max/alx-low_level_programming/0x02-functions_nested_loops/README.md

-This is a a task on functions
+This is a task on nested loops